Ulcerative Colitis Rash: Causes, Symptoms, & How To Manage It

 Colitis generally refers to any inflammatory condition occurring in the lining of the large intestine or colon.
 The inflammation may be caused by radiation, surgery, medication aftereffects, etc. It can also be caused by a bacterial, viral, or parasitic infection.
 Less severe forms of colitis may be managed with diets, medication, and surgeries.

 Ulcerative colitis is a specific, chronic, inflammatory bowel disease that occurs in the innermost lining of the colon and rectum.
 What causes it is unclear.
 But medical science identifies genetics and environmental and autoimmune factors as triggers.
-This condition requires long-term management that involves medication and diet and lifestyle modifications.
+This condition requires long-term management that involves medication, an ulcerative colitis diet, and lifestyle modifications.

 In either case, it is recommended to have the symptoms thoroughly evaluated by a medical professional for effective treatment.
 Let’s now dive deeper into the etiology of ulcerative colitis.